Why Bad Coffee Makes You Weak

 Cheaper coffee varieties cost less because they use poor quality beans and they allow a higher percentage of damaged (moldy) beans, then companies process them with techniques that add flavor but amplify the amount of toxins.

 “Blends” of coffee are bad news because they mix cheap beans from multiple areas, almost guaranteeing that you’ll get some moldy ones.
-This is why its important to buy your coffee from a single estate, as outlined in the process for finding the highest performance coffee in your city.
+This is why its important to buy your coffee from a single estate.
 If you drink mass market coffee, the beans in your grinder may come from several countries.
 It’s the same logic that tells you not to eat a hamburger made from the meat of 10,000 animals.

 Decaf coffee is even worse.
 Caffeine is a natural anti-insect and antifungal defense mechanism for the plant.
 It deters mold and other organisms from growing on the beans.
 Mold is everywhere, but caffeine helps prevent it from growing on the beans while they’re in storage.
 When you remove the caffeine, your beans are defenseless.
 Decaf coffee is higher in both aflatoxin and ochratoxin.
 This is one of the reasons decaf tastes like camel sweat (unless its made with our Upgraded Decaf process you can read about here).